mmkuang/grayclhn.github.io/tweets/index.md

 ---
 layout: display
-title: Microblog and site updates
+title: Site feed and announcements
 ---

+This feed is used to announce papers, upcoming presentations, etc. and is available at <http://gray.clhn.co/rss.xml>.
+It's also a microblog of short things I find interesting.
 This is not meant to be a comprehensive list of everything on the web, everything I think is important, or even everything that Economics students might or should find interesting.
 It's just a list of some stuff.

 Let me know if there's anything else you think I'd like.

-I'll also use this feed to announce papers, upcoming presentations, etc.
-The feed is also available at <http://gray.clhn.co/rss.xml>.

 {% for post in site.posts %}
 <hr>